Research Talent Attraction Initiative - MSCA-PF

 Additionally, there is the possibility of external supervision by an expert consultancy firm.
 This matter should be discussed with your Supervisor.

-Through an internal call, the Supervisor has the opportunity to request internal funding from the University for a specialized consultancy firm to review the final draft proposal obtained as a result of your participation in the Initiative.
+Through an internal call, the Supervisor has the opportunity to request internal funding from the University for a specialized consultancy firm to review the final draft of the proposal resulting from your participation in the Initiative.

-Therefore, only candidates who have duly completed the proposal follow-up programme of the Initiative are eligible to apply.
+Therefore, only candidates who have successfully completed the proposal support programme of the Initiative are eligible to apply.